sjoerdev/mandelbulb/README.md

-# Fractal Renderer Unity
-This is a 3d realtime fractal renderer capable of rendering with ray traced reflections, soft shadows and insane colors.
-I made this renderer using a technique called ray marching, also known as sphere tracing. its basically a super elegant implementation of ray tracing.
-Anyway, i hope you have fun exploring my fractals and rendering pretty images ;).

 ## How to open this project:
 1. First you need to install unity 2021 or higher
 2. Open this repo with your unity editor